JohnSnowLabs/spark-nlp-workshop/databricks/python/healthcare_case_studies/README.md

+**The notebooks in this folder are only compatible with the library versions within the corresponding notebook**

 # Spark NLP for Healthcare Case Studies For Databricks

 ## Abstracting Real World Data from Oncology Notes

 [15.
 Entity Extraction.ipynb](https://github.com/JohnSnowLabs/spark-nlp-workshop/blob/master/databricks/python/healthcare_case_studies/15.%20Entity%20Extraction.ipynb)